Fort Alexander (Hawaii): Schäffer affair

-Schäffer made an alliance with Kaumualii against Kamehameha I. Schäffer built the Russian forts between 1816–1817.
+Schäffer made an alliance with Kaumualii against Kamehameha I. Schäffer built the Russian forts between 1816 and 1817.
 Fort Alexander had low earthwork walls and may have had palisades too.
 One account might refer to the Fort Alexander as a breastwork that had been mounted with a few cannons, but it is unclear whether the account refers to both or only one of the forts in Hanalei.
 It was built mainly with Russian-American Company's labor unlike Fort Elizabeth that was built partially by Hawaiian natives.
 Most of the Schäffer's employees were Native Alaskans.

 On 17 June 1817 Schäffer proclaimed himself a chief of Hanalei at Fort Alexander, after ordering a Russian flag to be raised and a three cannon salute.
 He also proclaimed a formal Russian claim for island of Kauai on the same occasion.

 Forts Alexander and Barclay were destroyed when the Hawaiians revolted in Hanalei.
 A distillery was also burnt down, and one Aleutian worker was killed.
 On 8 May 1817 the Russians were expelled from Hawaii.